Yuan Muzhi: Career

 Yuan also continued to act in roles, notably 800 Heroes (1938) depicting the events of the Defense of Sihang Warehouse.

 In 1938, Yuan participated in discussions on the development of "national defense cinema" and was a founder of Yan'an Film Group.
 Yuan arrived in Yan'an in fall 1938.
 With Wu Yinxian, Yuan made a feature-length documentary, Yan'an and the Eighth Route Army, which depicted the Eighth Route Army's combat against the Japanese.
 They also filmed Norman Bethune performing surgeries close to the front lines.

 After the People's Republic of China was founded in 1949, Yuan continued to be a major figure in the film industry, helping to found Dongbei Film Studio, which eventually became the first state-controlled production companies in the People's Republic of China.
-At the end of the Second Sino-Japanese War, Yuan and Chen Bo'er were sent by the Communist Party to takeover what remained of the Manchurian Motion Picture Association, which eventually became Dongbei Film Studio.
+At the end of the Second Sino-Japanese War, Yuan and Chen Bo'er were sent by the Communist Party to take over what remained of the Manchurian Motion Picture Association, which eventually became Dongbei Film Studio.
 In 1949, Yuan became the Director of the Film Bureau and developed a nationwide film exhibition network to extend cinema beyond urban centers.
 Yuan thus had a major role in the development of the PRC's theories and practices of mobile projectionists traveling through rural China to play films.
 Yuan was also a delegate to the first National People's Congress and the third Chinese People's Political Consultative Conference.

 However he was later persecuted and forced to resign in 1954.
 During the Cultural Revolution, he was exiled to the May 7th Cadre School in Danjiang, Hubei.
 In the spring of 1978, he fell ill and was unable to seek medical treatment due to political interference in the hospital.
 He died in Beijing on June 30 of the same year at the age of 69.